Gr8Potato/GuardianFileManager/README.md

 ## Features
 1. Account Registration
    - Guardians can create their own GFM account which gives them their own sanctuary to store files.
-2. Shared Sanctuaries
+2. Shared Sanctuary
-   - Guardians can share sanctuaries with other guardians, allowing them to send and receive files with one another.
+   - Guardians can share a sanctuary with other guardians, allowing them to send and receive files with one another.
+Elder Guardians can choose how much power a guardian has on the Shared Sanctuary.
 3. File Previewing
    - Guardians can preview txt, pdf, and most image file formats.
 4. Sanctuary Modification
-   - Guardians can upload, download, and delete uploaded contents from their own sanctuary.
-With sufficient permissions, guardians can modify shared sanctuaries.
+   - Guardians can upload, download, and delete uploaded content from their own sanctuary.
+With sufficient permissions, guardians can modify the Shared Sanctuary.
 5. Batch File Uploading

 ## QoL